Back to Blog

 This isn't a horror story.
 It's the operating reality for most life sciences companies.

-Deviation investigations have become the #1 time sink for quality teams.
-Not batch release.
-Not change control.
-Not even audit preparation.
+Deviation investigations have become the #1 time sink for quality teams — not batch release, not change control, not even audit preparation.
 It's the never-ending cycle of deviations, investigations, CAPAs, and effectiveness checks that consume more bandwidth than any other quality activity.

-The Problem Every Quality Leader Knows (But Doesn't Talk About)
+The Problem Every Quality Leader Knows

 Let's acknowledge the uncomfortable truth: most quality teams are drowning.